medusa-project/medusa-collection-registry/INSTALL.md

 Any system start/stop scripts should also cd into the directory to make sure they pick up the correct rvm information.

+medusa-content-models contains content models for fedora.
+There are rake tasks to ingest these.

 #Install Jetty

 rake jetty:install, in both the development and test environments